YahooArchive/mojito-shaker/docs/shaker_examples.rst

     </div>
   </div>

-Also ``master`` will react to various dimensions (skin:grey, device:smartphone), so this is how the asset structure looks:
+Also ``master`` will react to various dimensions (skin:grey, device:iphone), so this is how the asset structure looks:

 .. code-block:: text
-  :emphasize-lines: 4,7,10,12

   master/
      /assets/
-        /common/
           master.css
-        /device/
-           /smartphone/
-              master-smartphone.css
-        /skin/
-           /grey/
-              master-grey.css
-           /blue/
-              blue.css
+          master.iphone.css
+          myskin.grey.css
+          myskin.blue.css

 Note that there is a special dimension called ``common`` which basically acts as a css-base, sharing all its css among all other dimensions.
-The ``master-smartphone.css`` or ``master-grey.css`` files will have some style overrides to change the baseplate style.
+The ``master.iphone.css`` or ``skin.grey.css`` files will have some style overrides to change the baseplate style.

 primary mojit